kefer9/coding_standard/CodingStandard.md

 - If you need to work on a PBI which seems to span across multiple domains, before you jump into the implementation, go amd have a chat with other teams responsible for those other domains, they can provide you invaluable inputs and make your life easier.

+- Every developer must reply "That's what she said" to any sort of innuendo, regardless to the seniority/gender of the people he/she is talking to.

 ## Coding Patterns

 - Code against an interface when possible (Remeber to register your concrete implementation)